 Hybrid working will result in half a team or department working in the office and the other half working in their home.
 To facilitate collaborative hybrid working, you’ll need to set your office up in a way that facilitates practical communication, space to chat as a group and quiet space for focused working.

 A well-appointed meeting room gives a team the formal seating arrangement and privacy needed to discuss the issues of the day and share ideas.
 And the centre of that room are usually meeting room tables.
 For a relaxed atmosphere, a Hub High Meeting Table is ideal.
 Or if you want to keep things formal and promote efficient meetings and business-like, an Air Co-working table combines functionality with an office aesthetic.

 Breakout areas must provide people with a range of seating options, lots of space and a place for a video screen for remote conferencing.
 A selection of sofas creates a comfortable, open space that’s conducive to collaboration and unhindered communication.

 An Alban Three Person Sofa, for example, offers just the right amount of comfort while having a formal aesthetic that encourages productivity.
 A selection of smaller options scattered around the space provides opportunities for sub-breakout areas.
-The Tub Sofa with Faux Leather is perfect for this objective.
+One of our tub chairs would be a great option to encourage this.